Evidence of quantum phase transition in real-space vacuum entanglement of higher derivative scalar quantum field theories: Acknowledgements

 We thank G. Baskaran for helpful discussions and collaboration in the initial stage of the work.
-Also, it is our pleasure to acknowledge Jens Eisert, Diptiman Sen, and G. Venketeswara Pai for fruitful discussion and interesting comments.
-We are also grateful to the organizers and participants of the conference ``Information Universe" held in Groningen, The Netherlands, where important progress was made.
-All numerical codes were run in the fast computing clusters at IISER-TVM.
-SSK is supported by Senior Research Fellowship of the CSIR, Govt.of India.
+Also, it is our pleasure to acknowledge Samuel L. Braunstein, Jens Eisert, R. Ganesh, Arul Lakshminarayan, Pinaki Majumdar, Rajesh Narayanan, S. Pujari, G. Venketeswara Pai, Diptiman Sen and Arturo Tagliacozzol for fruitful discussions and interesting comments.
+We are indeed indebted to both the anonymous referees for their vital comments and inputs for a better presentation of our work. {We also thank Rafeeque P.P. for the help with drawing figure (1)}.
+S. S. K. is grateful to the organizers and participants of the conference ``Information Universe" held in Groningen, The Netherlands, where important progress was made.
+S. S. K. is also thankful for the Max Planck Institute for Gravitational Physics, Germany and York Centre for Quantum Technologies at University of York, United Kingdom, for the hospitality during the initial and final stages of the manuscript respectively.
+S. S. acknowledges all the participants and organizers of the conference ``EMN Meeting on Quantum Communication and Quantum Imaging", Berlin for illuminating discussions and comments.
+All numerical codes were run in the high performance computer clusters at Albert Einstein Institute-Golm, Germany.
+S. S. K. is financially supported by Senior Research Fellowship of the Council of Scientific \& Industrial Research, Government of India.
 This work is supported by Max Planck-India Partner Group on Gravity and Cosmology.